 Since the Tesla CEO took over Twitter at the end of October, he has drastically reduced Twitter's headcount, including in core safety functions like content moderation -- also slashing staff in regional offices around Europe, including in Germany.
 Plus he's entirely disbanded Twitter's Trust and Safety Council and reinstated scores of accounts that had previously been banned for breaking Twitter's rules -- creating conditions that look ideal for hate speech to flourish unchecked.

-Over Musk's roughly three month run as Twitter CEO, there have been anecdotal reports -- and some studies -- suggesting an increase in hate on the platform.
-While many former users have blamed a rise in hate and abuse for abandoning the platform since he took over.
+Over Musk's roughly three-month run as Twitter CEO, there have been anecdotal reports -- and some studies -- suggesting an increase in hate on the platform.
+Many former users have blamed a rise in hate and abuse for abandoning the platform since he took over.

 Notably the lawsuit is focused on examples of hate speech that have been posted to Twitter over the past three months since Musk was in charge, per Bloomberg, which reported on the litigation earlier.

-For example, at Twitter he has taken a series of apparently unilateral and arbitrary decisions on whether to censor (or not) certain posts and/or accounts -- including, initially, unbanning Kanye West (aka Ye) and then re-banning him for tweeting an image of a Swastika with a Star of David; the latter being a symbol of Judaism, the former a Nazi emblem.
+For example, at Twitter he has taken a series of apparently unilateral and arbitrary decisions on whether to censor (or not) certain posts and/or accounts -- including, initially, unbanning Kanye West (aka Ye) and then rebanning him for tweeting an image of a swastika (a Nazi emblem) with a Star of David (a symbol of Judaism).

-Or unbanning former US president Donald Trump's account, which was suspended after the violent attack on the US capital by Trump supporters -- but steadfastly refusing to reinstate InfoWars' hate preacher, Alex Jones, as Musk appears to object to Jones' infamous conspiracy falsehood that children who died in the Sandy Hook school shooting were actors.
+Or unbanning the account of former U.S. president Donald Trump, who was suspended after the violent attack on the U.S. Capitol by Trump supporters -- but steadfastly refusing to reinstate InfoWars' hate preacher, Alex Jones, as Musk appears to object to Jones' infamous conspiracy falsehood that children who died in the Sandy Hook school shooting were actors.

-Yet when not banning journalists, Musk has literally invited a number of hand-picked hacks in to sift through internal documents -- and publish what he's dubbed the "Twitter files" -- in what looks like a naked (but very tedious) bid to shape the narrative about how the platform's former leadership handled content moderation and related issues, like inbound from state agencies making requests for tweet takedowns etc; and throw fuel on conservative conspiracy theories that claim systematic shadowbanning and/or downranking of their content vs liberal views.
+Yet when not banning journalists, Musk has literally invited a number of hand-picked hacks in to sift through internal documents -- and publish what he's dubbed the "Twitter files" -- in what looks like a naked (but very tedious) bid to shape the narrative about how the platform's former leadership handled content moderation and related issues, like inbound from state agencies making requests for tweet takedowns and so on; and throw fuel on conservative conspiracy theories that claim systematic shadowbanning and/or downranking of their content versus liberal views.

 (Whereas actual research conducted by Twitter, pre-Musk, looking at its algorithmic amplification of political tweets found, on the contrary, its AIs actually give more uplift to right wing views, concluding: "In 6 out of 7 countries studied, the mainstream political right enjoys higher algorithmic amplification than the mainstream political left."
 But who cares about non-cherry-picked data right?)

-On abuse and hate, Musk is also quite capable of dishing it out himself on Twitter -- using his tactic of megaphoning trolling and mockery of vulnerable groups (or "wokism") to toss red meat to his right wing base at the expense of people who are at a disproportionate risk of being abused, such as the trans and non-binary people whose pronouns he's deliberately mocked.
+On abuse and hate, Musk is also quite capable of dishing it out himself on Twitter -- using his tactic of megaphoning trolling and mockery of vulnerable groups (or "wokism") to toss red meat to his right-wing base at the expense of people who are at a disproportionate risk of being abused, such as trans and nonbinary people whose pronouns he's deliberately mocked.